Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Federal regulation administered by TVA prohibiting public drone operations on and over all developed TVA public lands, facilities, and structures, including dam reservations, developed recreation areas, power plants, substations, and transmission lines.
-Permits drone operation over undeveloped TVA land and water.
-Also prohibits drone use that harasses wildlife.
-Violators are subject to civil penalties.
-TVA holds operators personally and fully liable for damages to structures or persons.
+Federal rule governing TVA public lands.
+Prohibits public drone operation on and over all developed TVA public lands, facilities, and structures, including: TVA dam reservations, developed recreation areas (campgrounds, day-use areas), power-plant reservations, power substations, and transmission lines.
+Permits public drone operation over undeveloped TVA land and water.
+Drones must not harass, harm, or interfere with wildlife or TVA operations.

 View source